LaunchCodeEducation/LCHS_minesweeper_solution/README.md

 # LCHS_minesweeper
-This starter code corresponds to the text and videos in the **Build a Minesweeper Game** chapter from the [LCHS textbook](https://education.launchcode.org/lchs/index.html).
+This solution code corresponds to the text and videos in the **Build a Minesweeper Game** chapter from the [LCHS textbook](https://education.launchcode.org/lchs/index.html).

 ## Flask Setup
 After cloning this repo, users will need to create a virtual environment, activate it, and then install Flask.
 Use a command line interface to navigate into the project folder,